 The scholarship will have a maximum value of $1,500.
 The exact value of the Scholarship will be stipulated in the Scholarship Offer Letter to the successful recipient.

 Note: Preference may be given to applicants experiencing hardship as a result of disruptions related to the COVID-19 pandemic and to those with no access to other sources of funding.

 a.
 The Zhuanglin Hu Postgraduate Research Support Scholarship at the Department of Linguistics has been established to support postgraduate research students in Linguistics.

 a.
 Applicants must be currently enrolled in a higher degree by research in the Department of Linguistics at The University of Sydney.

 a.
 The successful applicant will be awarded the Scholarship on the basis of:

 I. academic merit,

-II. written support of the research supervisor,
+III. written support of research supervisor or auxiliary supervisor.

 e.
 No other amount is payable.

 f.
 The Scholarship will be offered subject to the availability of funding.